 2. Slow Cookers Not Being Attended Presents a Risk

-A popular habit out there is to put food in a slow cooker and actually leave home for an extended period, only to return when you think the meal is just about ready to eat.
-Ordinarily, there is actually no issue with this.
+A popular habit is to put food in a slow cooker and leave home for an extended period, only to return when you think the meal is just about ready.
+Ordinarily, there is no issue with this.
 It is a convenient and safe option.

 However, there are times when you will have a power outage in your home.
 It is the nature of electricity – it is not always completely reliable.

-It is obvious then possible that this outage can happen while you are away from your home, while the slow cooker is on.
+It is evident then possible that this outage can happen while you are away from your home, while the slow cooker is on.